CIA's relationship with the United States Congress: Timeline

+At some point in the late 1980s, the Office of Legislative Liaison was renamed the Office of Congressional Affairs (OCA).
+John Helgerson served as its head from 1988 to 1989, followed by E. Norbert Garrett from 1989 to 1991, Stan Moskowitz from 1991 to 1994, Joanne Isham from 1994 to 1996, John H. Moseman from 1996 to 2001, and Stan Moskowitz again from 2001 to 2004.

 1980s and Charlie Wilson

 During much of the 1980s a unique and unusual relationship evolved between Congress and the CIA in the person of Texas congressman Charlie Wilson from Texas's 2nd congressional district.
 Using his position on various House appropriations committees, and in partnership with CIA agent Gust Avrakotos, Wilson was able to increase CIA's funding the Afghan Mujahideen to several hundred million dollars a year during the Soviet–Afghan War.
 Author George Crile would describe Wilson as eventually becoming the "Agency's station chief on the Hill".
 He eventually got a position on the Intelligence Committee and was supposed to be overseeing the CIA.